zarinplus/docs/README.md

 #### Body

-Send request to the wallet list endpoint via `GET` method to see the list of active wallet and send `user_token` and `wallet_id` via `POST` method to see the wallets that you had transactions with.
+Send request to the wallet list endpoint via `GET` method to see the list of active wallets and send `user_token` and `wallet_id` via `POST` method to see the wallet details that you had transactions with.

 	{
 		"user_token" : "Zarinpalusertoken",